We will be running interviews on various dates between December 2022 and February 2023.

 - record your interview in any way, other than making written notes to assist you in your answers.

 We do not give permission for any part of your interview to be electronically recorded and undertake to make no such recording ourselves.
 We will hold no record of your interview performance other than assessors' score sheets.

 Remember that integrity is an important aspect of good dental practice: we would view any failure to respond to the guidance in this section as an issue of fitness to practice which could jeopardise any offer you are made.

 After the interview

 We aim to contact you with the outcome of your interview within three weeks.
-In some cases, this decision may take a little longer.
+In some cases, this decision may take a little longer, but we will email you to let you know if we cannot make a decision straight away.
 We will endeavour to update you as soon as we can via email.

 Please note that while you will likely hear from us within this time period, it is unlikely we will offer you a place on the course until after all of our interviews are completed, therefore you may be placed on hold for several months before you hear our final decision.
 Please be reassured that we will get in touch with you with a decision as soon as we can; this process simply makes sure all applicants are considered fairly.